thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Sleep took away one third of my time, then there is disease and illness, time to commute, time to fall in and out of love.
 The remaining part is also plagued with subconscious biological urges that constantly suck away time, distracting me from my reality of an inevitable death.

 The modern world is full of such distractions.
-Today, social media is the number one culprit, taking advantage of and manipulating my biochemistry.
-I have now lost count of the many long streaks of dopamine binge that unfortunately stole away months of my life.
+Today, social media is the number one culprit, taking advantage of my biochemistry and manipulate my life for the worse.

+I have now lost count of the many long streaks of dopamine binge that had unfortunately stole away months of my life.
 Years even?
 Those empty days are forever gone.

 ## **Human and animals**